 If you are about to start, or just started a brand new job, a deferment could make sense.
 The idea here is that even though you can’t make your current payment, soon you will have no trouble making your payment and perhaps even paying extra.

 This approach gets dangerous when the future is less certain.
 Looking for a job and having one lined up are two very different things.
 Getting a deferment in the hopes that you might someday be financially better of is a mistake.
 This is also true for people who think a new promotion is in their future.
 Unless your future income is a sure thing, going on a deferment could make your current problems much worse.

-A Huge Bill
+Help with a Huge Bill

 Suppose you had an unexpected injury and are low on cash this month, or maybe you need the extra money for some other essential purpose.
-In these circumstances a deferment is a reasonable option.
+In these circumstances, a deferment is a reasonable option.
 Yes, it isn’t an ideal choice, but it sure beats missing a payment or not being able to pay a critical bill.

-The Last Resort
+A True Last Resort

 This is true more for private loans than federal loans.
-If you simply do not have the money to pay and you have explored every other option, a deferment could be a last act of desperation to avoid a missed payment.
+If you simply do not have the money to pay, and you have explored every other option, a deferment could be a last act of desperation to avoid a missed payment.

 The problem with this approach is that some people jump to this step way too soon.
-With federal loans, there are a number of plans based upon your income.
-As a result there is no reason why you should be facing a student loan payment that you cannot afford.
+With federal loans, there are several plans based upon your income.
+As a result, there is no reason why you should be facing a student loan payment that you cannot afford.